Himilcodez/Ninja-s-Math-Valley/README.md

 Ninja's Math Valley is an educational Python-based game specifically designed to help players learn and reinforce fundamental mathematical concepts.
-In this game, players assume the role of a ninja navigating through a series of levels
+In this game, players assume the role of a ninja navigating through a series of levels.